ngocnguyen309/8-week-SQL-challenge/Case study #6-Clique Bait/C. Campaign Analysis.md

 ![image](https://user-images.githubusercontent.com/89729029/137249734-b6bda5e3-76fd-4739-bb39-9a9b6ac67b1e.png)

-__Compare between 2 group of customers who viewed and didn't view the ad__.
+__There are 2 group of customers who viewed and didn't view the ad__.
 I labeled 1 for "viewed user"
 ```
 cte8 AS(
 SELECT impression,